TheOnlyWayUp/Twitch-Chat-Joiner/README.md

 - `oauth_token`: OAuth Token to access IRC (You can get it [here](https://twitchapps.com/tmi/))
 - `channels`: List of Twitch Streamer names whose chats the bot should join
 - `wait_time`: How often the bot should check if streamers are online/offline and join their chats (in seconds)
+- `verbose`: Boolean of whether or not events should be logged to console (People joining, leaving, chat messages, pings, notices, etc.)

 TheOnlyWayUp#1231